zackurben/develop.allplayers.com/_posts/2011-7-1-webhooks.markdown

    - Triggered when a user registers for a role and the role has a webform.
 When the webform is filled out and submitted along with the users registration, the user_adds_submission webhook gets called.

 ### Webhook Templates

+The following are examples of our Webhooks, using the JSON response option.

 ```
 user_creates_group